 - Politicians disagree within their own parties on how to provide additional help for student loan borrowers.

-The original version of The Heroes Act proposed forgiving $10,000 per borrower, which would have cost taxpayers $377 million.
-The updated version of the legislation that ended up passing in the House limited the $10,000 forgiveness to borrowers who are “economically-distressed,” defined as those whose income is below 150% of the federal poverty level, reducing taxpayers’ cost to $160 million.
+The original version of The Heroes Act proposed forgiving $10,000 per borrower, which would have cost taxpayers $377 billion.
+The updated version of the legislation that ended up passing in the House limited the $10,000 forgiveness to borrowers who are “economically-distressed,” defined as those whose income is below 150% of the federal poverty level, reducing taxpayers’ cost to $160 billion.
 Approximately 40% of borrowers qualify as economically-distressed.
-What is important to note is that even within the Democrat-controlled House of Representatives, $377 million was too expensive for the budget.
+What is important to note is that even within the Democrat-controlled House of Representatives, $377 billion was too expensive for the budget.

 There is also the inevitable tax question that factors into the budget.
 In traditional loan forgiveness, the amount forgiven passes through to the borrower as income.
 This means the borrower owes taxes on any amount forgiven.
 Lawmakers will have to determine if forgiveness should be a taxable event or tax–free, resulting in more cost to taxpayers.